syncfusion-content/reactjs-docs/ReactJS/Spreadsheet/Getting-Started.md

 ## Export Spreadsheet as Excel File

 The Spreadsheet can save its data, style, format into an excel file.
 To enable save option in Spreadsheet set `allowExporting` option in `exportSettings` as `true`.
 Since Spreadsheet uses server side helper to save documents set `excelUrl` in `exportSettings` option.
-The following code example illustrates this behaviour,
+The following code example illustrates this behavior,

 {% highlight js %}